A-road Signs

 Truckstops

-The regulations note three different types of truckstops, and treat them all completely differently.
+The regulations note three different types of truckstop, and treat them all completely differently.

-"Trunk Road Truckstops (fully qualifying)" use black-on-white signs, very similar to the 'Approach Sign' given above but with the words "lorries only" and a HGV symbol added.
-This seems to be the preferred way to signpost truckstops, but note that they use the word "services".
+"Trunk Road Truckstops (fully qualifying)" used black-on-white signs, very similar to the 'Approach Sign' given above but with the words "lorries only" and a HGV symbol added.
+It still used the word "Services".
+It no longer appears in the signage guide, despite still being permitted.

-A quick look at truckstops around the UK shows that highway authorities don't seem to know what the difference is either.
+A quick look at truckstops around the UK shows that highway authorities didn't seem to know what the difference is either.
 Tayside (A90) uses white 'services' signs, Holyhead (A55) used black 'services' signs, Rothwell (A14) mostly uses white 'truckstop' signs and Red Lion (A4500) uses black 'truckstop' signs.
-Those from before 2008, before truckstops were officially acknowledged, tended to improvise with green signs, or they'd fall under the final category.
+Those from before 2008, before truckstops were officially acknowledged, tended to improvise with green signs, or they'd fall under the line below.
+The Red Lion example is the only one which is compliant with the 2025 guide.

 The third category is "Trunk Road Truckstops (not meeting criteria)", and these are selected on a case-by-case basis.
 They do not use words, but just show the parking symbol, along with other facilities such as toilets and a pay phone.